 - Fully distributed, peer-to-peer control plane with high availability and sub-second convergence for scale and resiliency

-- Abstraction of the underlying switch/port by creating a fabric vPORT that is the virtual endpoint for Server Virtual Machines (VM), Containers, SR-IOV enabled VMs, Bare Metal, IOT devices, etc.
+- The abstraction of the underlying switch/port by creating a fabric vPORT that is the virtual endpoint for Server Virtual Machines (VM), Containers, SR-IOV enabled VMs, Bare Metal, IOT devices, etc.

 - Fully multi-tenant in the form of VNETs which allow each tenant to work with its own Openstack or VMware environment, create server-to-switch tunnels, configure its fabric-wide ports, VLANs, etc.